UWNetworksLab/ufo-management-server/README.md

  1. Run `./setup.sh install`

-#### Installing Client-Side Components

-Currently, the setup script does not account for installing client-side components through bower.
-Later versions will support this, but it is not yet implemented.

- 1. Install bower, with node this is simply `npm install bower`.
- 1. Run `bower install` to get the client-side components.

 #### Note About Dependency Changes

-Note that if any local dependencies have changed (i.e. changes to bower dependencies, updates to pip packages), you will have to remove your appengine directory and run `./setup.sh setup_tests` to update these dependencies.
+Note that if any local dependencies have changed (i.e. changes to bower dependencies, updates to pip packages, releases of appengine), you will have to add the new dependency manually or reset completely with the script.
+To reset with the script, perform the following:

+ 1. Run `sudo ./setup.sh clean`
+ 1. Run `./setup.sh setup`

 ### Setting Up OAuth